itflent/gulp/README.md

-# gulp template for develop
+# Gulp Template For Develop
 // Template For Quick Start - gulp